-Children killed in American orphanage blaze
+Children killed in American orphanage fire in Haiti

 Members of the religious group were selling expensive antiques at high-end stores in New York and Los Angeles and using a portion of the profits to fund the homes.

 The Associated Press made an unannounced visit to the group's two homes, holding a total of 120 kids, in 2013 and found bunk beds with faded and worn mattresses crowded into dirty rooms.
 Sour air wafted through the bathrooms and stairwells.
 Rooms were dark and spartan, lacking comforts or decoration.

-The Church of Bible Understanding, based in Scranton, Pennsylvania, operates two homes for nearly 200 children in Haiti as part of a "Christian training program," according to its most recent nonprofit organization filing.
+The Church of Bible Understanding, based in Scranton, Pennsylvania, operates two homes for nearly 200 children in Haiti as part of a "Christian training programme," according to its most recent nonprofit organisation filing.
 It has operated in the country since 1977.
 It identifies the homes as orphanages but it is common in Haiti for impoverished parents to place children in residential care centers, where they receive lodging and widely varying education for several years but are not technically orphans.

-"We take in children who are in desperate situations," the organization says in its tax filing for 2017, the most recent year available.
+"We take in children who are in desperate situations," the organisation says in its tax filing for 2017, the most recent year available.
 "Many of them were very close to death when we took them in."

 The nonprofit reported revenue of $6.6 million and expenses of $2.2 million for the year.

-A member of the organization who identified himself only as "Jim" on a phone call referred questions on the fire to their lawyer in Haiti, whom he would not identify.
+A member of the organisation who identified himself only as "Jim" on a phone call referred questions on the fire to their lawyer in Haiti, whom he would not identify.